 5.1 Model ethical behaviour and foster an environment that supports employees to make PID’s.

-5.2 Ensure appropriate training, and awareness strategies and control systems are implemented to effectively prevent and efficiently respond to suspected wrongdoing, including matters of suspected corrupt conduct.
+5.2 Ensure appropriate awareness strategies and control systems are implemented to effectively prevent and efficiently respond to suspected wrongdoing, including matters of suspected corrupt conduct.

-5.3 Ensure the legislative requirements of the Public Interest Disclosure Act 2010 (Qld) are met.
+5.3 Ensure the legislative requirements of the Public Interest Disclosure Act 2010 (Qld) and the PID Standards are met.